NN-7/ISKL-V/README.md

   - Sends your found files to a specified URL. ✔
   - Has an option to send a bunch of lone files in one request or to pack them into a ZIP and send them, all automatically. ✔
   - Can restart searching from where it stopped after computer shutdown.
 TODO
-  - Can steal chrome & firefox passwords & cookies.
-TODO
+  - Can steal chrome & firefox passwords & cookies. ✔
 - Keylogger (keylogger.py) **COMPLETED**
   - Logs all key presses and what window was focused when the keys were pressed. ✔
   - Sends a log of the keys logged every specified amount of seconds in the background while new key presses are being logged. ✔